The Little Colorado River Valley National Heritage Area Initiative

 The entire Hopi and Zuni Indian Reservations and the southern portion of the Navajo Nation are found in this valley.
 It is also inhabited by the descendants of early Hispanic and Mormon immigrants, as well as those who followed in the wake of development after the region was ceded to the United States in 1848 as a result of the Mexican-American War.
 Rich in history—the Hopi village of Oraibi is one of the oldest, continuously inhabited communities in the present-day United States—the region is alive with some of the oldest traditions of the prehistoric and historic American West.

 The open landscapes, regional arts, fabled travel routes, and time-honored lifestyles are not just stories of the past.
 They remain a vibrant part of the valley’s modern-day character and embody aspects of the American identity that people want to experience today.
 For these reasons, the designation of the Little Colorado River Valley National Heritage Area would add considerable dimension to the stories conveyed by the forty current National Heritage Areas.

 The Little Colorado River Valley National Heritage Area initiative began in 2003.
-After Little Colorado communities demonstrated initial interest, Archaeology Southwest applied for a grant from the Arizona State Parks Heritage Fund.
+After Little Colorado communities demonstrated initial interest, the Center for Desert Archaeology applied for a grant from the Arizona State Parks Heritage Fund.
 The grant enabled completion of a feasibility study to determine if the region should pursue designation.
 That study was completed at the end of 2008.
 You can view it here.